abertschi/abertschi.ch/hugo/content/blog/2022-08_easter_eggs/2022-08_overengineering_blog.md

 This small project has been fun to build.
 You can try it out at https://abertschi.ch.
 The source code is available on [GitHub](https://github.com/abertschi/abertschi.ch).

 I may add some GPT-J alike functionality in a later update.
 Until then, the Easter eggs are small riddles that show themselves in quotes and sentences.
-You can follow up with the riddle by asking specific questions until you find out what the riddle wants you to ask or do.
+You can follow up by asking specific questions until you find out what the riddle wants you to ask or do.

 ```
 > Everything that follows, is a result of what you see here.